AbhishekDevJr/Music-Playlist-Manager/README.md

    JWT_KEY = Any Secret String
    ORIGIN = 'http://localhost:5173' (Client Running Port)

 4. Note : Contact me if you have any Queries while running this project.
-I will be hosting this on Prod ENV Soon.